ws-rush/vite-workshop/src/content/library-mode.md

 });
 ```

+Also it is better to include external dependcies as `peerDependcies` in library `package.json`

 ## Including Styles

 Now, if we have these React (or whatever) components, Vite is going to try to roll them all up—pun _unintended_—into one `style.css` file, which is sub-optimal for all of the code-splitting goodness that we've been after when another Vite application consumes it.
 Bummer.